JackOgozaly/Image_to_Dots/README.md

-# Image_to_Dots
+# Image to Dots

-Ever wanted to convert a standard boring image into a set of X,Y coordinates you could plot?
-Introducing Image_to_Dots.
-Feed it an image and watch as you instantly create graphical art!
+This is a repository that contains my work converting an image into

 # Example: